-Free antivirus protection provided by software like AVG Antivirus is tempting.
+Of course, free antivirus protection provided by software like AVG is tempting.
 But what kind of protection do you get without paying for it?
 How well-protected are you if you rely on AVG Antivirus for your protection?

 In this AVG Antivirus review, we look at the popular service's features, pricing plans, user interface, and more.